syntasso/workshop/enhancing-a-promise/README.md

 ## The scenario

-In this exercise, your team is starting development of the next platform feature.
+In this exercise, you and the platform team are starting development of the next platform feature.

 You spoke with application teams and you've decided to offer a new service.
 You'll be adding Postgres to your platform.